 Method Rate/term

 Patents, products and designs Straight-line 5 to 15 years

 Customer lists Straight-line 10 years

-Non-compete agreements Straight-line 5 years

 Computer software Straight-line 1 to 3 years

 Government assistance

 Government assistance, in the form of wage subsidies and investment tax credits ("ITCs"), is accounted for using the cost reduction method.
 Under this method, assistance relating to eligible expenditures is deducted from the cost of the related assets or related expenses in the period in which the expenditures are incurred, provided there is reasonable assurance of realization.
 The details of the wage subsidies received by the Company are disclosed in notes 15 to 17.